 Unlike a conventional Solo 401k Plan offered by most financial institutions, IRA Financial Group’s Solo 401k Plan contains a built in Roth sub-account which can be contributed to without any income restrictions.
 In addition, the IRA Financial Group’s Solo 401k Plan allows for the conversion of a traditional 401(k) or 403(b) account to a Roth sub-account.
 However, the Plan participant must pay income tax on the amount converted.

 IRA Financial Group’s Plan is fast and simple.
 Generally, there’s no annual filing requirement unless your Solo 401k Plan exceeds $250,000 in assets, in which case you will need to file an information return with the IRS (Form 5500-EZ).
 However, unlike a financial institution, the tax professionals at the IRA Financial Group will assist you in completing this form, if it is required.

-A Solo 401(k) Plan has an employee deferral and profit sharing contribution option and the amount you can invest depends upon your age.
+A Solo 401(k) Plan has an employee deferral and profit-sharing contribution option and the amount you can invest depends upon your age.
 Learn more about Solo 401(k) plans and how IRA Financial can help you set up your retirement goals.
 Reach out to our specialists today and find out more.